Docs

 Webhooks And Secret Refs

-Breyta webhook security guide for authenticated ingestion with profile-managed secrets.
+Breyta webhook security guide for authenticated ingestion with target-bound secrets.

 Goal

-Run webhook-triggered flows safely with explicit auth config, secret refs, and predictable payload constraints.
+Run webhook-interface flows safely with explicit auth config, secret refs, and predictable payload constraints.

 Quick Answer